ruby2elixir/cercle/README.md

 ## To install Cercle on Local

-You need to setup a postgresql DB.
+You need to setup a postgresql DB version 9.5

 1. Rename to dev.secret_example.exs to dev.secret.exs
 2. Fill out the parameters